 - MOR coach 360° debrief with the participant with guidance on creating a development plan with goals and applied practices

-- Participants begin working on their development plans, joining affinity groups with a similar focus to exchange insights, and start working with learning teams on Workshop I presentations.
+- Participants begin working on their development plans, join affinity groups with a similar focus to exchange insights and start working with learning teams on Workshop I presentations.

 - Coaches continue to meet with each participant and with learning teams/affinity groups and learning teams throughout the program.